-Linkedin is an excellent platform for those in the corporate world.
+LinkedIn is an excellent platform for those in the corporate world.
 Essentially it is where your detailed online CV lives - critical for industry networking and job prospects.
 But that is not where the majority of SME owners go to when they are looking for an accountant.
 There is nothing wrong with having a Linkedin profile, but you certainly can't stop there.

-Besides Facebook and Linkedin there are countless other platforms, but none of them are a close fit for accountants.
+Besides Facebook and LinkedIn there are countless other platforms, but none of them are a close fit for accountants.
 Twitter is great if you are a celebrity or in the news business.
 Instagram and Pinterest are great if you're in the creative arts.
 But where can you just be an accountant?

 Niche directories are the experts at attracting people online that specifically require those services.
 That is, after all, their main function.
-As a serious contender to attact new accounting clients you really can't afford to be left out of the loop.
+As a serious contender to attract new accounting clients you really can't afford to be left out of the loop.

-Even if you have your own website SEO experts around the world recommend listing on online directories - specifically those that are recognised as authority hubs within their industry.
+Even if you have your own website, SEO experts around the world recommend listing on online directories - specifically those that are recognised as authority hubs within their industry.
 This gives your own website an endorsement in the view of the Search Engines, and can boost your own websites rankings (offering money for links back from high quality websites has been going on for years, but unless the back links appear natural - like those from industry directories - Search Engines often penalise this behaviour).